 For cake pans, I suggest using this set for less than $20 on Amazon.
 This recipe is for one 9-inch cake pan, however, the butter cake from CPK is made in a smaller cake pan.

 With these, the only thing that changes in this recipe is the cooking time if you use the smaller 4-inch or 7-inch pan.
-The cooking time will be much less, but your butter cake will be more similar to the one at CPK since their portions are much smaller than 9-inches.
+The cooking time will be much less, but your butter cake will be more similar to the one at CPK since its portions are much smaller than 9 inches.

 - 2 1/2 sticks of butter (softened)